Neutronito/CITS3001-Project/README.md

 ### Trial 6 - 5
 Changed to 99 voting and 1 not voting
 Average uncertainty went from -0.2844 to -0.7540

-### Aside
-Things have now gotten very interesting.
-This idea seemed to work, but it seems that while an opinion will dominate, it swings either way, regardless of which opinion was initially dominant.
-For further analysis, I will single models with many intermediate snapshots, say every 100 turns, to see what is going on.
-Also, I believe the "swing" is based on the newtork arrangement as well, so despite trying to run away from it as much as I could, it appears I will now have to draw up the model and see how it looks.